wldt/.github/profile/README.md

 The White Label Digital Twin (WLDT) 🏗️ library enables the creation of **Digital Twins (DTs)** as comprehensive software representations of real-world **Physical Assets (PAs)** or **Physical Twins (PTs)**.
 Designed specifically for **Internet of Things (IoT)** and **Industrial IoT (IIoT)** use cases, it powers **active DTs** that stay continuously connected to their physical counterparts.
 The library integrates properties, conditions, relationships, and behaviors through realistic models and data, ensuring a synchronized digital replica throughout the asset's full lifecycle.

+Currently, the library is implemented in Java ☕ with some adapter modules in Kotlin, while Python 🐍 and C++ ports are under evaluation in the roadmap.

 The official Website with the detailed documentation of the library and the entire project is available: [https://wldt.github.io/](https://wldt.github.io/)

 ## 🤖 Digital Twin Definition